-Sophie is the author of a Commentary on the 2010 UNCITRAL Arbitration Rules: A Practitioner’s Guide (Juris, 2012).
+Sophie is the author of a Commentary on the 2010 UNCITRAL Arbitration Rules.
 She is a regular speaker at conferences and seminars on issues of international arbitration, international investment law and dispute resolution.
 She is a guest lecturer at Columbia Law School, Harvard Law School and McGill University Faculty of Law.
-She has created the Nappert Prize in International Arbitration, open to young scholars and practitioners worldwide, and administered under the auspices of McGill University.
+She created the Nappert Prize in International Arbitration, open to young scholars and practitioners worldwide, administered under the auspices of McGill University.

 - McGill University (Canada): Bachelor of Laws (Common Law), (LL.B.), Bachelor of Civil Law (B.C.L.).

-- Institute of International and Comparative Law (Magdalen College, Oxford): Diploma in Public International Law.
+- USD Institute of International and Comparative Law (held at Magdalen College, Oxford): Diploma in Public International Law.

 - 2007 – Present: Arbitrator in independent practice at 3 Verulam Buildings, Gray’s Inn, London.